gboone/gboone.github.io/_posts/2015-12-03-leaflet-and-stamen-on-the-blog.md

 I used Jekyll's data directory to keep the location data.
 I could probably geocode these values, too, and that would take the manual work out of figuring out where these places are, but I decided since there's only a handful right now it was easier to look them up.

-Leaflet powers the map itself.
+[Leaflet](http://leafletjs.com/) powers the map itself based on [OpenStreetMap data](http://www.openstreetmap.org/copyright).
 It's pretty straightforward to configure and comes with some smart defaults.
-I used Stamen's Toner Lite tiles for the base layer.
-I wanted to go with the Terrain layers but lack of international coverage mean I couldn't map some of the places without some exta work.
-The only trick there was figuring out how to load the tiles over HTTPS, after some googling, I ended up adding the tile layer like this:
+I used [Stamen's](http://stamen.com/) [Toner Lite tiles](http://maps.stamen.com/toner-lite/#10/44.9790/-93.2649) for the base layer.
+I wanted to go with the [Terrain tiles](http://maps.stamen.com/terrain/#10/44.9790/-93.2649) but lack of international coverage mean I couldn't map some of the places without some exta work.
+Regardless, it's really great that Stamen offer these excellent tiles for free, and that Leaflet is open source.
+The only trick with loading the tiles was figuring out how to do it over HTTPS, after some googling, I ended up adding the tile layer like this:

 ```
 var Toner = L.tileLayer('https://stamen-tiles-{s}.a.ssl.fastly.net/toner-lite/{z}/{x}/{y}.{ext}', {